JonBebi/Kickfinisher/README.md

 # Kickfinisher

-This project is about trying to classify the success of a Kickstarter project before it launches.
+This project is about trying to predict the success of a Kickstarter project before it launches.

 ### Source:
 https://www.kaggle.com/kemical/kickstarter-projects